Diagnostic Offered At

-Saddleback Memorial – Laguna Hills & San Clemete.
+Saddleback Medical Center – Laguna Hills & San Clemete.

 - Toshiba's Aquilion ONE Dynamic Volume CT System – Commonly referred to as a 320 slice CT, the Aquilon One is a computed technologic device that utilizes 320 ultra-high resolution detector rows (0.5 mm in width) to image an entire organ in a single gantry rotation.
 This technology allows physicians to detect and treat life-threatening diseases at its earliest stages.

 Types of CT Scans